Yongbeom-Kim/sandbox/aws/ses_to_s3_example/README.md

 - S3 bucket
   - Bucket Policy (to allow SES to write to the bucket)

-Note that this project does not configure SES to send emails (only receive).
+This project also sets up SES for sending (mail_from MX record, SPF + DKIM + DMARC records) but does not include the necessary steps to send emails.

 ## Requirements